 - Improve contextual targeting

-Imonomy makes use of real-time bidding for making sure publishers get the highest possible CPMs.
-Apart from in-image, some of the other services that they offer is in-line, in-screen, in-video, and header bidding.
+Imonomy makes use of real-time bidding to make sure publishers get the highest possible CPMs.
+Apart from in-image, some of the other services that they offer are in-line, in-screen, in-video, and header bidding.

-AppNexus was founded in 2007 and has been pivotal in developing solutions for programmatic online advertising.
-For the sell-side, they offer a variety of solutions including a supply-side platform, an ad server, analytics. and audience insights.
+Xandr previously AppNexus was founded in 2007 and has been pivotal in developing solutions for programmatic online advertising.
+For the sell side, they offer a variety of solutions, including a supply-side platform, an ad server, and analytics. and audience insights.
 This makes them an ideal RTB platform for publishers.
 Here are some things that publishers must keep in mind before approaching AppNexus:

-- They have an AppNexus Console which helps publishers in constantly analyzing and assessing if their ad quality standards are being maintained or not.
+- They have an AppNexus Console which helps publishers constantly analyse and assess if their ad quality standards are being maintained or not.